Care Across the Lifespan

 Evidence

-- By 2026–27, demand for specialist palliative care is expected to increase by 44% in the Darling Downs region, and by 52% in the West Moreton region (Queensland Health 2019).
+- Demand for specialist palliative care is projected to rise by 44% in Darling Downs and 52% in West Moreton by 2026–27 (Queensland Health 2019).

 People with additional challenges